-- A Investigate setbacks, floor area ratio, minimum lot area requirements and parking standards in the Land Use Ordinance to identify opportunities to strategically support higher density levels in appropriate locations.
+A Investigate setbacks, floor area ratio, minimum lot area requirements and parking standards in the Land Use Ordinance to identify opportunities to strategically support higher density levels in appropriate locations.
+Incentivize strategies that yield a higher number of residential units of smaller sizes rather than allow replacement of existing homes with larger units.

 Conduct a thorough review of the Land Use Ordinance to identify opportunities to increase the number of affordable units.
-This may include reduced setbacks and minimum lot areas, and increased density, especially along transit routes and in areas in walking distance to amenities such as services, grocery, parks and employment. - B Increase incentives such as the affordable housing density bonus to provide more affordable units in new development and redevelopment and raise the in-lieu housing fee to have greater percentage of affordable units on site.
+This may include reduced setbacks and minimum lot areas, and increased density, especially along transit routes and in areas in walking distance to amenities such as services, grocery, parks and employment.

+B Increase incentives such as the affordable housing density bonus to provide more affordable units in new development and redevelopment and raise the in-lieu housing fee to have greater percentage of affordable units on site.
+Support preservation of existing homes and adding ADUs through density allowances, smaller setbacks and allowable floor area.

 Provide subsidies necessary for lower income levels e.g. 30% AMI or an upside bigger then the delta of those subsidies via entitlement process.
 Review and update the affordable housing density bonus to determine ways to increase the number of affordable units as a part of new development.
-Work with the development community to develop ways to expand the pool of affordable units. - Work with partners to seek legislative authority for inclusionary zoning policies that requires either on-site affordable units or fee-in-lieu for off-site units.
-Work with North Carolina League of Municipalities and other local governments to advocate for allowing municipalities to institute inclusionary zoning policies. - D Communicate clear and predictable process to developers to meet the Town's affordable housing goals.
+Work with the development community to develop ways to expand the pool of affordable units.

+- Work with partners to seek legislative authority for inclusionary zoning policies that requires either on-site affordable units or fee-in-lieu for off-site units.
+Work with North Carolina League of Municipalities and other local governments to advocate for allowing municipalities to institute inclusionary zoning policies. - D Communicate clear and predictable process to developers to meet the Town's affordable housing goals. - Investigate modifying the LUO to allow additional units on residential lots, such as up to four units depending on site characteristics.

+Changes could include allowing as a special use additional units on residential lots if public benefits are provided by meeting performance standards such as provision of long-term affordable housing units and enhanced environmental performance beyond minimum requirements for green stormwater infrastructure, reduced impervious surfaces, greater level of tree canopy, etc. This may include allowing for greater height and bulk if the performance standards are met.